 The operator of the Madukkakuzhy Ayurveda center in Bad Bocklet, Germany is SANDER HEALTH GmbH, sponsor of the Ayurveda centers in Germany, An der Promenade 6 c/o Kunzmanns Hotel, 97708 Bad Bocklet, GF Ebba-Karina Sander -MBA- District court Schweinfurt HRB 6138 Tax number 205/137/10144 VAT ID DE277141963 The operator of the Madukkakuzhy Ayurveda centers in Germany at the Bad Bocklet and Bad Kissingen locations is SANDER HEALTH GmbH, sponsor of the Ayurveda centers in Germany, An der Promenade 6 c/o Kunzmanns Hotel, 97708 Bad Bocklet, GF Ebba-Karina Sander -MBA- District court Schweinfurt HRB 6138 Tax number 205/137/10144 VAT ID DE277141963

-This privacy statement explains the nature, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offer and its associated websites, functions and content, as well as external online presence, such as our Social Media Profile (hereafter collectively referred to as “online offer”).
-With regard to the terms used, such as “processing” or “responsible”, we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).
+This data protection declaration explains the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offer and the websites, functions and content associated with it as well as external online presences, such as our social media profile (hereinafter referred to as collectively referred to as “Online Offering”).
+With regard to the terms used, such as “processing” or “person responsible”, we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 Ebba-Karina Sander, M.B.A.